 Jurors, of course, do tend to be fair enough to not immediately jump to conclusions without any evidence, but the problem is that very few cases are brought to trial without any evidence.
-If a criminal act is particularly heinous and there is enough evidence to link someone with the crime, it is human nature to dislike the person -even if there is not enough evidence to prove the person committed the crime.
+If a criminal act is particularly heinous and there is enough evidence to link someone with the crime, it is human nature to dislike the person -even if there is not enough evidence to prove the person actually committed the crime.
 This is made even worse when the defendant has certain qualities that might not make some people like him or her already -like prison tattoos or a history of drug use.
-A skilled Vista defense lawyer can help make a jury see past these biases to recognize that regardless of how they feel about the defendant, there simply isn’t enough evidence to convict him or her.
+A skilled lawyer can help make a jury bias see past their prejudices to recognize that regardless of how they feel about the defendant, there simply isn’t enough evidence to convict him or her.
 In cases where a plea bargain is considered, it is important to show positive character, remorse and the desire for rehabilitation -just as you would want to show the jury if you were fighting the charges.

 Creative Commons Image by Robert Couse-Baker